 Cracks tell you everything you need to know

 Cracks are an important first sign that something is wrong with the structure of your home.
-A discolored crack is typically a sign of a leak or moisture trapped in the walls, while larger wall cracks can indicate that the home is settling unevenly with more weight leaning towards one side of the home.
+Larger wall cracks can indicate that the home is settling unevenly with more weight leaning towards one side of the home.
+A hump in the foundation may indicate a plumbing leak.

 Drainage doesn’t affect your foundations